H&M agrees to pay a 500 euro bonus to 4,000 workers in January

-MADRID, Dec 21 (Reuters) - Swedish fashion retailer H&M HMb.ST agreed to pay a 500 euro ($530) bonus to some 4,000 shop workers in Spain in January, two unions said on Wednesday, after its arch-rival Inditex ITX.MC offered 1,000 euros to its home country shop assistants.
+MADRID, Dec 21 (Reuters) - Swedish fashion retailer H&M HMb.STwillpay a 500 euro ($530) bonus to some 4,000 shop workers in Spain and Portugal next month, it said on Wednesday, after its arch-rival Inditex ITX.MC offered 1,000 euros to its home country shop assistants.

 The world's biggest fashion retailers are responding to demands from their workers for higher pay to offset soaring consumer prices.